Mykola-Latyshev/Wrestling-Medalists/README.md

 A set of 16 features was compiled: age, relative age effect (RAE, including month/quarter/half year of birth), achievements in U18 competitions (participation/medalist/winner), achievements in U21 competitions (participation/medalist/winner) and achievements in continental and world championships until the moment of participation in the analysed competitions.
 The final DataFrame looks like this:
 ![02_dataframe_example](https://user-images.githubusercontent.com/82052288/161391213-dd9dda0e-3f19-4d1e-abc5-16b4c6baab2c.jpg)
+### Early EDA
+At the first stage of the EDA, I identified outliers/errors/inaccuracies made at the stage of data preprocessing.
+They were removed (less than 1% of the sample).
+### Final EDA
+At the next stage of the analysis, I studied the relationship between the target and features.
+Histograms of targets were compiled; the first graph shows the dependence of the number of athletes on the place taken.
+It is worth noting that according to the new wrestling rules, there is no 4th place.

 Percentage of medalists, %: 13.359528487229863